 Your Vision Therapy Eye Doctor In Duncan, BC

-Vision therapy is a doctor-supervised program designed to improve eye coordination and visual functions, and includes treatment of amblyopia (lazy eye), strabismus (eye turn), non-strabismic binocular vision disorders, and vision-related learning difficulties, as well as post-concussion rehabilitation.
+Vision therapy is a doctor-supervised program designed to improve eye coordination and visual functions, and includes treatment of amblyopia (lazy eye), strabismus (eye turn), non-strabismic binocular vision disorders, and vision-related learning difficulties, as well as post-concussion rehabilitation and neurovisual rehabilitation.

 These conditions often have symptoms including intermittent blurred vision, double vision, headaches, and eye fatigue.
 Rather than simply improving visual acuity, vision therapy focuses on eye functions, including eye teaming, tracking, visual efficiency, and visual comfort.
 It is a scientifically based program which, when combined with dedicated participation, can have dramatic results.